dsanson/Pandoc.tmbundle/README.markdown

 This bundle is a work in progress.
 It has many warts, and it is far from complete.
 It is idiosyncratic in ways that it shouldn't be.
 Some commands are probably broken.

-Of course, I suspect everyone will want to tweak their own copy to suit their own needs.
-Anyone using Pandoc and TextMate has probably already rolled their own set of simple commands.
-The goal here should be, I think, to provide a reasonable set of commands and options to help get people started.
+I suspect anyone who uses Pandoc with Textmate will want a bundle tweaked to suit their own needs, and that many of us have already rolled our own sets of simple commands.
+I have two goals for this bundle, which aren't entirely compatible:

+1. To provide a reasonable set of commands and options to help get new users started.
+2. To provide a way for users to share commands and options that they've come up with.

+This probably means that the bundle should eventually be organized into "basic" and "advanced" sections.

-Fixes, improvements, ideas, complete overhauls, all welcome.
+Fixes, forks, improvements, ideas, complete overhauls, all welcome.

 ## Language ##